List of former Universal Studios Florida attractions: Curious George Goes to Town

+Curious George Goes to Town was a play area that featured two large water troughs that dumped 500 gallons of water on its visitors every few minutes, and an interactive area where guests could shoot soft foam balls out of cannons.
+The attraction opened in 1998 replacing The Bates Mansion Set and closed on January 15, 2023, and was replaced by Po’s Kung Fu Training Camp and an interactive show called Po Live! in 2024.

 A Day in the Park with Barney

 A Day in the Park with Barney was a live show, based on the popular children's television show, Barney & Friends.
 It also had a "Barney's Backyard" playground area with a chance to meet Barney in a meet and greet session before and/or after the main show in the Barney Theatre.
-It opened on July 11, 1995 and was closed in February 3, 2021 following the COVID-19 pandemic in Florida.
+It opened on July 11, 1995, and was closed on February 3, 2021, following the COVID-19 pandemic in Florida.
 It would be replaced with DreamWorks Destination, a show/meet and greet opportunity with various characters from DreamWorks Animation films.
 The "Barney's Backyard" area was used as a backstage area.
-The Barney Shop area was re-themed to a new meet and greet location called Shrek's Swamp Meet until it closed in 2023.
+The Barney Shop area was re-themed to a new meet and greet location called Shrek's Swamp Meet until it closed in 2023, when it moved into the former Fievel's Playland in 2024.